top of page

 Wedding dress, bouquet, and shoes styled with textures in Covent Garden Hotel suite

 Each room at the hotel is individually styled by Kit Kemp.
 The bridal suite was no exception to this.
 A neutral palette, stunning wallpapers, and a tailor’s dummy in the corner added small, distinctive touches.
 Outside the room even featured a palette board of textiles and tones that reflected the design of the room.
 It made a beautifully personal setting for the bride to get ready.
 The morning was happy and calm.
-There was shared laughter between her and her lifelong best friend as they helped each other prepare.
+There was shared laughter between my bride and her lifelong best friend as they helped each other get ready for the day.

-The bride chose a contemporary yet romantic approach: a mid-length dress from Roksanda’s bridal collection with clean lines, blush and berry-toned florals, and delicate accessories.
-The choice of a mid-length dress felt perfectly suited to the character of the venue - elegant, unfussy, and high on personality.
+The bride chose a contemporary approach: a mid-length dress from Roksanda’s bridal collection with "clean lines, blush and berry-toned florals," and delicate accessories.
+The choice of a mid-length dress felt perfectly suited my bride's personality - elegant and understated and so stylish.
+Most importantly however, was the fact that it spun beautifully when she spun round!

 Bride adjusts her hair in the mirror while getting ready in the Covent Garden Hotel suite